LeeLemon203/LeeLemon203.github.io/index.md

 ## Identity

 I am an undergraduate in the School of Computer Science and Technology, Xi'an Jiaotong University.
+(2023~2027)

+I am a contributor to [xjtu-ics/textbook](https://github.com/xjtu-ics/textbook).
+And I am looking forward to working on variable projects on GitHub.

 I am interested in computer networks.
-And I am looking for some projects that are related to computer networks in order to enhance my capability.
+I also plan to work on some projects that are related to computer networks.

 ## Hobbies